-The oversubscriptions criteria are listed in the order we apply them.
-If any of the oversubscription criteria have too many applicants, then the tie- break will be by distance using the method in note 5.
-If the distance is not sufficient to distinguish between two applicants for the last remaining place, then a lottery will be drawn by a person independent to the academy and not working in the Local Authority of Children's Service's Directorate.
+The oversubscription criteria are listed in the order we apply them.
+If it is necessary to distinguish between more than one applicant in any criteria, the next criteria will be applied until the tie breaker is used.
+If two or more children are tied for the last place then a lottery will be drawn by a person independent to the academy, not employed by the school or working in the Local Authority of Children's Service's Directorate.